 Membership is the lifeblood of any organization.
 Our Membership Action Team is the catalyst for keeping our membership thriving and also lending an ear to discover what our members want.
 This team represents the voice of our members that actively seek to connect more people to COR and provide our current members with the tools and benefits they need to succeed.
 Membership coordinates and executes Activate (public mixers that serve as membership drives) and COR Connections (member-only mixers) once each quarter.

-Time for Art is a unique silent art auction where guests bid volunteer hours instead of dollars.
+Time to Give is a unique silent art auction where guests bid volunteer hours instead of dollars.
 At this annual gala, COR recognizes the member of the year.
 The elevated environment coupled with the rare silent auction promoting service and art creates a valuable experience for emerging leaders in our region.
-T4A is COR’s signature fundraising event.
+Time to Give is COR’s signature philanthropy event.

 The overall goal of Table For Six is to facilitate themed networking dinners that connect professionals from across the Midlands within one focus area.
 From marketing and branding to local politics to nonprofit executives, we cover a myriad of topics throughout the year.
 Each table is hosted by a seasoned executive who is making change in Columbia.
 Attendees can request to sit with specific leaders when purchasing a ticket.
 Whether you’re coming out to learn about a new industry, looking for a mentor or just want to get to know our members and other community leaders, the best place to start is a COR TF6.

 The Talent Retention Action Team develops and oversees COR’s owned and operated initiatives focused on connecting individuals to our region and retaining them.
 This action team manages Crash Course Columbia and is working in partnership with MBLG to develop a retention program for summer interns in Columbia (launching 2021).
 This includes programming and event planning, corresponding with program participants, and more.